tylermercer/personal-website/src/content/posts/software/linkblog.md

 [E.J.](https://mercer.dev), and
 [Russell](https://www.linkedin.com/in/russell-mercer/).

-Most of the links I share are of a technical nature, but I'll also occasionally share links relating to UI/UX design or behavioral science.
+Most of the links I share are of a technical nature, but I’ll also occasionally share links relating to UI/UX design or behavioral science.

-(Here's hoping this can help me publish more longer-form posts as well. 😅)
+(Here’s hoping this can help me publish more longer-form posts as well. 😅)